-Bottlenecks & the 5 Focusing Steps
+Bottlenecks & the Five Focusing Steps

 Why do bottlenecks occur?

-In a traditional batch and queue system, steps 1 and 2 will quickly form an overload of inventory occurring at step 3, making it the bottleneck, with steps 4 and 5 standing idle waiting for step 3 to complete.
+In a traditional batch-and-queue system, steps 1 and 2 will quickly form an overload of inventory occurring at step 3, making it the bottleneck, with steps 4 and 5 standing idle waiting for step 3 to complete.

 Step 1: Identify the bottleneck